Emerson Collective Dial Fellowship Dial Fellowship Dial Fellowship

 Equipping remarkable social entrepreneurs with new communications tools to strengthen their voices and extend the impact of their work.

-Meet the 2020 Dial Fellows, remarkable cross-disciplinary leaders addressing old problems in bold, new ways.
+Meet 12 remarkable cross-disciplinary leaders tackling some of our oldest problems in ambitious new ways.

 At Emerson Collective, we look continuously for breakthroughs that can create new avenues of opportunity for individuals, families, and communities.
 But we also know that breakthroughs are only the beginning.
 If these breakthroughs are to spark lasting change, new stories must be told that capture the public’s imagination and lay a foundation for progress.